dimosthenis-k/dimosthenis-k/README.md

 🎓 Bachelor's Degree in Economics.

-:seedling: Exploring the inner workings of Object Oriented Programming.
+:seedling: Exploring the inner workings of the Web.

 ☄️ In my free time I like to experiment with new technologies, tools, and learn new concepts.